 Where is the campus located?:

 Our campus was located in Northlake Rd, Cockburn Central in WA.
 But as of 2018, we changed our delivery mode.

 As a result, we retained our admin offices in Perth, Western Australia.

 We deliver all our theory units in Virtual interactive mode so that students can learn from any destination at the comfort of their own home or office.
 All they need is a computer and a good internet connection.

 Can I do the entire course/qualification online or in virtual mode?

 You can do all the theory units online/in virtual mode.
-However, there is one, two weeks of intensive face to face workshop students must attend.
-The workshops are held in numerous locations in Australia.
+However, there is one, two weeks of the intensive face-to-face workshop students must attend.
+The workshops are held at our own AIHM Ayurveda and wellness clinic in Medina, WA.
+We are also planning to offer workshops in other destinations in Australia depending on the demands and the needs of the students.
 Before attending the workshop in person, students are required to complete several units.
 These pre-requisite units are listed in the course brochure on page 5, which can be downloaded from https://aihfe.edu.au/course/hlt52615-diploma-of-ayurvedic-lifestyle-consultation/ Typically, for a full-time student, the workshop needed to be done at the end of the third term.

 What if I can’t make it to the scheduled workshop; can I continue with the online theory units until I am able to attend the workshop:

 You can certainly do that.
 Please note that you can do the work placement only after completing the workshop.

 What time live lectures and tutorials are held?